 Meanwhile, because the class has moved on, he has to try to simultaneously master both Algerbra 1 and 2 at the same time or risk beginning to fall significantly behind his class.
 This leads to Thomas becoming frustrated because he’s already getting up earlier than everybody else to be tutored.
 He’s staying in the house when he gets home while all of his friends are outside playing because its taking him till bedtime to get through all of his homework.
 Some of which, he still can’t get through.
 How long do you think it will be before Thomas falls far enough behind and becomes frustrated enough that he gives up altogether?

-Anyone who has viewed the Healthcare Triage video titled “Racial Disparities In Healthcare Are Pervasive“, or the Baltimore TEDx Talk given by Lisa Cooper titled “Tackling Ethnic Health Disparities“, which is one of many TEDx Talks on the topic, know and understand that the a very large factor in healthcare inequality is implicit bias.
+Anyone who has viewed the Healthcare Triage video titled “Racial Disparities In Healthcare Are Pervasive“, or the Baltimore TEDx Talk given by Lisa Cooper titled “Tackling Ethnic Health Disparities“, which is one of many TEDx Talks on the topic, know and understand that a very large factor in healthcare inequality is implicit bias.
 We need the implementation of mandatory implicit bias training for ALL medical personnel.
-Study after study has been conducted on racial disparity and implicit bias of medical personnel.
-All have proven that racial disparities exist in healthcare and a major factor which is implicit biases.
+Study after study has been conducted on racial disparity and the implicit bias of medical personnel.
+All have proven that the racial disparities that exist in healthcare are more often than not driven by these implicit biases.
 While study after study has been published, very little has been done in the states and nothing has been done at the federal level to correct this.

-Unless our criminal justice system experiences wide reform, schools serving low income populations become learning based and we have necessary diversity training of medical personnel we can’t bring about any tangible change.
+Unless our criminal justice system experiences wide reform, schools serving low income populations become learner based and we have necessary diversity training of medical personnel we can’t even begin to bring about any lasting tangible change.

-We need to reduce funds used to militarize police and reallocate those funds to hiring civilian oversight committees, medical staff and social workers to work as a part of the police force, training on implicit biases and the development of new rules of engagement.
+We need to reduce funds used to militarize police and reallocate those funds to hiring civilian oversight committees, medical staff and social workers to work as a part of the police force.
 Reallocate some of those funds to creating and implementing a tracking system to include the demographics of the sentences imposed by judges and how they affect African Americans as opposed to their white counterparts.
-Dissolve the relationship between the government that’s supposed to be for the people and private prisons.
+Dissolve the relationship between the government, that’s supposed to be for the people, and private prisons.

 Mandate mandatory periodic evidence based implicit bias training for medical personnel.
-We need not be marginalized, whether intentionally or unintentionally, when seeking medical attention leading to higher rates of preventable deaths of African Americans.
+We need not be marginalized, whether intentionally or unintentionally, when seeking medical.
+This has consistently lead to higher rates of preventable deaths of African Americans.